hobson/hobson.github.io/about.md

 ### A Python Package

-I put a lot of random bits of <a href="{{ site.baseurl }}/pug">NLP</a>, data munging, and machine learning code in a "Python User Group" package called [pug](http://github.com/hobson/pug).
+I put a lot of random bits of [NLP](/pug), data munging, and machine learning code in a "Python User Group" package called [pug](http://github.com/hobson/pug).

 It's not maintained very well, but it serves me well.
 It's a ready-to-go toolbox on any machine I happen to find myself on.

 ### Coursera

-Some of my coursera certificates are [here](coursera/index.html).
+Some of my coursera certificates are [here](/coursera).
 And you'll often find bits of code on [github](http://github.com/hobson/coursera/), but if you use the code to answer any of the questions of complete a programming assignment, you'll be disappointed.
 I often tweak the scripts when I'm done to make them general, and not course-specific.

 ### Contact me